mengru-zhang-2357/Assignment3/README.md

 The dataset `TextMessages.csv` contains the number of text messages sent by each participant at two time points: Baseline and Six_Months.
 Participants are categorized into Group 1 and Group 2.

 ## Setup and Required Packages
-To reproduce the analysis, install and load the following R packages:
+To reproduce the analysis, install and load the following R package:

 ```r
 library(tidyverse)   # for dplyr, stringr, and ggplot2 functions